SDS-Lab/Gromov-Wasserstein-Learning/README.md

-# S-GWL
+# Gromov-Wasserstein Learning
-This package includes the implementation of my NeurIPS2019 work **"Scalable Gromov-Wasserstein Learning for Graph Partitioning and Matching"** [https://arxiv.org/pdf/1905.07645.pdf]
+This package includes the implementation of the Gromov-Wasserstein Learning (GWL) framework for graph matching, partitioning, and node embedding.
+The references are listed below.
+Feel free to cite them if this package is useful in your research.

+Xu, Hongteng, Dixin Luo, Hongyuan Zha, and Lawrence Carin. **"Gromov-wasserstein learning for graph matching and node embedding."** In International conference on machine learning (ICML), pp. 6932-6941.
+PMLR, 2019. [http://proceedings.mlr.press/v97/xu19b/xu19b.pdf]

+Xu, Hongteng, Dixin Luo, and Lawrence Carin. **"Scalable Gromov-Wasserstein learning for graph partitioning and matching."** Advances in neural information processing systems (NeurIPS) 32 (2019). [https://arxiv.org/pdf/1905.07645.pdf]

 The examples include:
 * Partition a single graph (i.e., community detection)